Abandoned & Little-Known Airfields:

 Winona Intermediate Field, Winona, AZ

-Winona Intermediate Field 43A, as depicted on the January 1942 Prescott Sectional Chart (courtesy of Chris Kennedy).
+Winona Intermediate Field 43A, as depicted on the February 1932 Prescott Sectional Chart.

 built for the emergency use of commercial aircraft flying along airways in between major cities.

-It was apparently established at some point between 1929-33,
+Winona Intermediate Field was apparently established at some point between 1929-32,

 as it was not yet listed among active airfields in the 1929 Airplane Landing Fields of the Pacific West (according to Chris Kennedy).

-The earliest reference to the Winona Intermediate Field which has been located
+The earliest depiction of Winona Intermediate Field which has been located was on the February 1932 Prescott Sectional Chart.

 was in The Airport Directory Company's 1933 Airport Directory (courtesy of Chris Kennedy).